Solomon Caesar Malan: Contributions to Christian and biblical scholarship

-Finally, two other contributions Malan made to Christian scholarship in 19th century Great Britain rightly deserve to be identified and elaborated.
+Finally, two other contributions Malan made to Christian scholarship in 19th-century Great Britain rightly deserve to be identified and elaborated.
 First, there was his extensive interest in what can be called "Eastern Christianity," an interest that stood in stark contrast to his principled opposition to Roman Catholic liturgical and theological traditions.
 From his own assessment of these alternative traditions of Christianity, he considered them not to be heretical (which was the general attitude of many in his day), but worthy of recognition and having creatively produced spiritual literature that he felt could be edifying for Anglican priests and their parishes.
-The number of translations from various traditions vary, but it is notable to point out that he rendered into English texts from Greek Orthodox, Russian Orthodox, Georgian, Syrian, Armenian, Coptic, and Ethiopic sources.
-In this sense, Malan contributed to what could become part of an ecumenical bridge to these other Christian traditions that did not otherwise exist in 19th century Great Britain.
+The number of translations from various traditions vary, but it is notable to point out that he rendered Greek Orthodox, Russian Orthodox, Georgian, Syrian, Armenian, Coptic, and Ethiopic sources into English texts.
+Malan contributed to what could become part of an ecumenical bridge to these other Christian traditions that did not otherwise exist in 19th century Great Britain.
 His second contribution was to Christian missiology, as seen particularly in an unassuming volume he published in 1858 under the title of Letters to a Young Missionary.
-Within that volume Malan offered advice regarding the maintenance of a "cross-cultural openness", in opposition to an aggressive cultural rejection of traditions in various mission fields.
+Within that volume, Malan offered advice regarding the maintenance of a "cross-cultural openness", in opposition to an aggressive cultural rejection of traditions in various mission fields.
 Instead, Malan provided justifications for a missionary attitude that respects ancient and classical traditions within non-Christian cultures.
 His final published effort began after he had retired from his vicarate in the small village of Broadwindsor, and took up residence with his wife in Bournemouth starting in 1885.
 Perhaps it was because he had left his pastoral position that he felt more free to present critical assessments of the renderings of the Book of Proverbs in the King James Bible.
-So it was that he worked there on the published version of Original Notes on the Book of Proverbs (notably without access to his personal library) until very near his death in 1894.
+Malan worked in Bournemouth on the published version of Original Notes on the Book of Proverbs without access to his personal library until very near his death in 1894.